kru5e/betterbahn/COOLIFY_DEPLOYMENT.md

 ### 4. Health Check Configuration

-The application includes a health check endpoint at `/api/health` that Coolify can use for monitoring:
+The application includes a built-in Docker healthcheck that Coolify will automatically detect:

-- **Health Check Path**: `/api/health`
+- **Health Check Endpoint**: `/api/health`
 - **Health Check Interval**: 30s
 - **Health Check Timeout**: 10s
 - **Health Check Retries**: 3

-**Important**: Ensure health checks are properly configured to avoid issues with rolling updates.
-The health check endpoint should return HTTP 200 when the container is operational.
+- **Start Period**: 40s (allows app time to start up)

+**Important**: The healthcheck is now built into the Docker image, so Coolify will automatically use it.
+No additional configuration needed in Coolify UI.
 If health checks fail, Traefik proxy may not function correctly.

 ### 5. Build from Source (Alternative)